enveng-group/fork-web-app/.github/copilot-instructions.md

 ## **Environment-Specific Considerations**
 - **Compiler**: Target **musl-gcc (gcc)** with the following capabilities:
-  - Use `-std=c23` for ISO C compliance.
+    - Use `-std=c90` for ISO C compliance.
-  - Define `_POSIX_C_SOURCE=200809L` and `_XOPEN_SOURCE=800` for POSIX and X/Open features supported by musl.
+    - Define `_POSIX_C_SOURCE` and `_XOPEN_SOURCE` for POSIX and X/Open features supported by musl.
     - Avoid advanced GNU and GCC-specific extensions unsupported by clang.
 - **Libraries**:
     - Base code on **musl libc** for portability and minimalism.
     - Ensure compatibility with musl's threading and math libraries.
 - **Containerized Development**:
     - Target **AMD64** architecture with static linking for compatibility across container instances.
     - Optimize for minimal dependencies, leveraging musl’s built-in features where possible.

 ---

 ## **Testing and Validation**
 - Write unit tests for all functions using the following naming conventions:
     - `test_<module_name>.c` for test files.
     - `test_<function_name>` for individual test cases.
 - Use memory analysis tools (e.g., `valgrind` or equivalent musl-compatible tools) to validate memory safety.
 - Run all tests within the containerized environment to ensure consistency.